Tejashri-reisys/SF-SP-Integration/README.md

 - Upload file from SalesForce to SharePoint Online
 - View/download file in salesforce
 - Delete file from Salesforce
--Generate public link for sharepoint file and can be share with external users.
+- Generate public link for sharepoint file and can be share with external users.